p-oleksii/selected-visual-recognition-hw1-nycu/README.md

 ## Usage
 ## Training & Inference
 Please open .ipynb file and run all the cells, following the order of the file.
-Please don't forget to specify the dataset location
+Please don't forget to specify the dataset location.

-You will see all the actions completed automatically
+ * You will see all the actions completed automatically

 ## Performance Snaphot